 Shannon Mulligan - This is always a fun one!
 Sometimes you just have to be super goofy and make silly noises.
 Sometimes I play a quick game of hide and seek or Simon Says.
 My goal is to gain the trust of the child from the very beginning of the session, and most of the time, I capture genuine smiles.
 I never like the "Cheese" smile.

 Jennifer Davis - Just let them be kids!
 Roll with it, be silly, and get down to their level.
 I never ask kids to 'perform', I always just try to be a funny friend and have my camera at the ready.
 The smiles always come.

-It's also good to know that there are some wonderful family photographers in my area that would have no trouble getting Daisy to smile for some more professional shots when I want them.
+It's also great to know that there are some wonderful family photographers in my area that would have no trouble getting my daughter to smile for some more professional shots when I want them.

 Did you try any of these tricks?
 Let me know in the comments what worked (or didn't) for you!

 Shortcake Albums is a custom photo album design service.
 Connect your original photos and social media accounts, and our team of professional designers will curate all your images and text to create a personalized design of your special memories.

 Family Yearbooks, Wedding Albums, Baby Books, & more.
 We'll do all the work.
 Start your album today at www.shortcakealbums.com.